Welcome to Architectonic.io, the newsletter that arrives fresh and ready to pour, but thankfully sets a lot faster than concrete!

 The Blueprint

-LANZA Atelier selected for the Serpentine Pavilion 2026!
+LANZA Atelier wins the Serpentine Pavilion 2026!

 Serpentine Pavilion 2026 a serpentine, designed by Isabel Abascal and Alessandro Arienzo, LANZA atelier.
 Design render, aerial view. © LANZA atelier.
 Courtesy Serpentine.

-Tour F, Africas tallest skyscraper, is nearing its completion
+The Skyscraper Crown moves West as Tour F, Africas tallest skyscraper, is nearing its completion

 Shigeru Ban’s work recognized as he wins AIA Gold Medal 2026